-- Contact the parent, legal guardian or adult student to provide an overview of the District's special education process and identify the date by which informed written consent for the evaluation may be obtained (i.e., no later than 15 school days after receiving the written request for an initial evaluation). - No later than 15 school days after the Director of Special Education or administrative employee's receipt of the written request for an initial special education evaluation, the SPECIAL EDUCATION DEPT. shall- - Ensure the District provides the parent(s), legal guardian and/or adult student with a copy of TEA's most recent Notice of Procedural Safeguards. - A parent, legal guardian or adult student may choose to receive the Notice of Procedural Safeguards, as well as the Prior Written Notice discussed below, by email, if the District makes that option available.
-If the parent or legal guardian does not affirmatively elect to receive the aforementioned notices by email, the District will mail or hand-deliver the notice(s) and document the method of delivery. - Provide Prior Written Notice of the District's proposal to conduct a full individual and initial evaluation (Notice of Proposed Evaluation) and an opportunity for the parent, legal guardian or adult student to give informed written consent for the evaluation, if there is evidence of a suspected disability and, as a result of the suspected disability, a suspicion that the student may require specially designed instruction based on the information obtained during the 15-school day period described above. - Prior Written Notice.
-The District's Notice of Proposed Evaluation shall describe any evaluation procedures that the District proposes to conduct.
-Please see the District's Evaluation procedures set out in the District's Evaluation Procedures Operating Procedure for additional requirements regarding the District's Notice of Proposed Evaluation. - Informed Written Consent.
-The District shall document that the parent, legal guardian or adult student has been fully informed of all information relevant to the activity for which consent is sought, in his or her native language, and the
+- Contact the parent, legal guardian or adult student to provide an overview of the District's special education process and identify the date by which informed written consent for the evaluation may be obtained (i.e., no later than 15 school days after receiving the written request for an initial evaluation).
+15 - No later than 15 school days after the Director of Special Education, Campus Principal or other administrative employee's receipt of the written request for an initial special education evaluation, The Director of Specialized Instruction/The District Diagnostician.shall- - Ensure the District provides the parent(s), legal guardian and/or adult student with a copy of TEA's most recent Notice of Procedural Safeguards.16 - A parent, legal guardian or adult student may choose to receive the Notice of Procedural Safeguards, as well as the Prior Written Notice discussed below, by email, if the District makes that option available.
+If the parent or legal guardian does not affirmatively elect to receive the aforementioned notices by email, the District will mail or hand-deliver the notice(s) and document the method of delivery.17 - Provide Prior Written Notice of the District's proposal to conduct a full individual and initial evaluation (Notice of Proposed Evaluation) and an opportunity for the parent, legal guardian or adult student to give informed written consent for the evaluation, if there is evidence of a suspected disability and, as a result of the suspected disability, a suspicion that the student may require specially designed instruction based on the information obtained during the 15-school day period described above.18 - Prior Written Notice.
+The District's Notice of Proposed Evaluation shall describe any evaluation procedures that the District proposes to conduct.19 Please see the District's Evaluation procedures set out in the District's Evaluation Procedures Operating Procedure for additional requirements regarding the District's Notice of Proposed Evaluation.

-19 TEX.
+18 19 TEX.
 ADMIN.
 CODE § 89.1011(b)(1)

-&lt;sup>14 19 TEX.
+14 19 TEX.
 ADMIN.
 CODE § 89.1011(a)

-&lt;sup>15 Tex.
+15 Tex.
 Ed.
 Code § 29.004; 19 TEX.
 ADMIN.
 CODE § 89.1011(b); 19 TEX.
 ADMIN.
 CODE § 89.1040(b)

-&lt;sup>19 34 C.F.R. § 300.304(a)
+19 34 C.F.R. § 300.304(a)